 Community United for the 21st Century - 2005 to 2006

-Chairperson on the Infrastructure and Technology Committee (I&T) and member of the Building, Zoning and Economic Development (BZE) Committee.
+Alderwoman Garza is the Chairperson on the Infrastructure and Technology Committee (I&T) and member of the Public Health, Safety, and Transportation (PHST) Committee.

-Alderman Garza has three children; Marbella, Ricardo, and Hafid; and is the grandmother of Isabel, Madelyne and Roman.
+Alderwoman Garza has three children: Marbella, Ricardo, and Hafid; and is the loving grandmother of Isabel Duran, Madelyne Eve Muniz, Roman Muniz, Ben Cristobal, and Jacob Cristobal.